Corey Bailey

 simple definitions and descriptions.
 Also visit my Links page.
 Some of the sites

-will need to learn how to identify the various formats, adjust parameters such as
+You will need to learn how to identify the various formats, adjust parameters such

 improperly stored for years.
 I’m not intentionally trying to discourage you from

-that you do some extensive research before jumping into a hobby that can easily
+you do some extensive research before jumping into a hobby that can easily turn

 One of the most popular uses for home reel-to-reel recorders was to make song

-when.
-This is the vast majority of what you are going to come across at garage
+This is the vast majority of what you are going to come across at garage sales and

-sales and swap meets.
+swap meets.
 Some are OK, some are poorly made.
-Of course, a lot of
+Of course, a lot of family

-recordings made for reel-to-reel enthusiasts, and some still survive.
-Some are
+made for reel-to-reel enthusiasts, and some still survive.
+Some are very collectible.

 Acetate base tape